jparkley/shopper-react-node-shopping-cart/README.md

 ## Links

-- <a href="https://react-query.tanstack.com/">React Query: Data
+- <a href="https://react-query.tanstack.com/" target="_blank">React Query: Data
   synchronization for React</a>
-- <a href="https://useshoppingcart.com/">Use Shopping Cart: Shopping cart state and logic for Stripe checkout</a>
+- <a href="https://useshoppingcart.com/" target="_blank">Use Shopping Cart: Shopping cart state and logic for Stripe checkout</a>

-:musical_note:
+:musical_note: Thank you for reading!